Ah, yes, the noble marketing email.

 In addition to the creative maestros designing your content, you need to bring tech whizzes who understand email channels, strategists to envision the future, and thought leaders who can integrate other channels and disciplines.

-It’s an investment, for sure, but without it, your email marketing team is likely to get overwhelmed trying to keep up with competitors who are already making that investment in their campaigns – and your marketing strategy will fall flat with customers.
+It’s an investment, for sure, but without it, your email marketing team is likely to get overwhelmed trying to keep up with competitors who are already making that investment in their campaigns and the best mass email services – and your marketing strategy will fall flat with customers.

 It’s all about choosing the right tool for the job – or in this case, the right brain for the project.